Suicidality: Changing the Narrative

 In this webinar participants will be asked to reconsider current understanding of suicidal behaviors as the problem and to demonstrate, through case examples, how suicidality holds meaning for our clients that requires exploration.
 Participants will also be presented with techniques to help work through the many emotional, practical and ethical problems that can arise from an acute or chronic suicidal crisis.
 This webinar will equip clinicians with new language and tools for a different kind of conversation about suicide, one that leaves both survivor and therapist with a sense of hope in what has traditionally been a hopelessness inducing experience.

-*Orlando Behavior Health is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Orlando Behavior Health maintains responsibility for the program and its content.
+*Co-sponsored training events for psychology CE credit with Smith College School for Social Work.
+Amego, Inc. is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Amego, Inc. maintains responsibility for this program and its content.